GOCDB/gocdb/lib/Authentication/README.txt

 Authentication Abstraction Package
 ===================================
 David Meredith
-This Authentication package provides abstractions to support different authentication mechanisms such as x509, SAML and un/pw authentication.
+This Authentication package provides generic abstractions and some selected implementations to support different authentication mechanisms such as x509, SAML and un/pw authentication.
 Without modification, it is configured for x509.
+It is reusable in other php projects, all objects are defined within a namespace to prevent collision with other components.

-It will no doubt need to be extended and modified to suit the requirements of the particular deployment.
-The auth abstractions can't be used 'out of the box' without some integration/dev work to cater for your particular local credential store and required auth-mechanism.
+However, it will no doubt need to be extended and modified to suit the requirements of the particular deployment.
+The auth abstractions can't be used 'out of the box' without some integration/dev work to cater for your particular local credential store and required auth-mechanisms.

 Inspired  by Spring Security 3 framework http://static.springsource.org/spring-security
 WARNING: This package is NO WAY a complete re-implementation for php, rather it is